HQarroum/ultimate-aws-workspace/docs/instance-requirements.md

 When you use an EC2 instance, it is recommended that you specify an IAM Role for that instance that has the `AmazonSSMManagedInstanceCore` policy which allows your instance to be managed by AWS SSM.

 Furthermore, you will need to allow the instance access to a specific AWS provided S3 bucket for Nice DCV licenses which are included in the EC2 offering.
 To do so, please follow the [Setting Up License](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-license.html#setting-up-license-ec2) page for Nice DCV for ensuring your instance's Nice DCV server is provisioned with an appropriate license.

+### Windows WinRM

+For Windows instances, when using the ansible role to provision your instance, you need to enable WinRM on the instance.
+This involves an additional step of connecting via RDP to the instance, and running the [ConfigureRemotingForAnsible.ps1](../assets/ConfigureRemotingForAnsible.ps1) script on the instance to enable the WinRM service.